-School of Design
+Stuart Weitzman School of Design

-As a diverse community of scholars and practitioners, the School is committed to advancing the public good-both locally and globally-through art, design, planning and preservation.
-With 3 research degrees, 9 professional degrees and 14 certificate programs offered, PennDesign graduate programs are consistently ranked among the top 10 in the nation, and serve as a platform for groundbreaking research as well as community engagement.
+With 3 research degrees, 8 professional degrees and 15 certificates offered, the Weitzman School of Design's graduate programs are consistently ranked among the top 10 in the nation, and serve as a platform for groundbreaking research as well as community engagement.

-PennDesign prepares students to address complex sociocultural and environmental issues through thoughtful inquiry, creative expression, and innovation.
-As a diverse community of scholars and practitioners, we are committed to advancing the public good–both locally and globally–through art, design, planning, and preservation.
+The Weitzman School of Design prepares students to address complex sociocultural and environmental issues through thoughtful inquiry, creative expression, and innovation.
+As a diverse community of scholars and practitioners, we are committed to advancing the public good–locally, nationally, and globally–through art, design, planning, and preservation.